kgisl/cs8251/lab/pointerCamp.md

 # Pointer Camp

+**tl;dr**  ...that they are _nothing more than memory addresses_, or that they allow you to point to _arbitrary locations_.

+Send your feedback using http://j.mp/thanksKG

-## But why?
+## _...but why?_

 Golang and Rust are two new languages that are becoming popular for various reasons.
 Both use and implement pointer concepts.

 “For beginners, this may slightly be difficult to learn because Go relies heavily on pointers which may not be easy to grasp as a new programmer.” — @timcodestoo https://medium.com/p/3-programming-languages-to-learn-in-2019-2eb035936f65

-**tl;dr**  That they are _nothing more than memory addresses_, or that they allow you to point to _arbitrary locations_.

-Send your feedback using http://j.mp/thanksKG

-http://j.mp/pointKITE  - the problem set that is used for a 20-hour workshop for Immersive Perceptual Learning of Indirection (aka Pointers) - the most important **Threshold Concept** in programming.
+http://j.mp/pointKITE  - the problem set that can be used for a 20-hour workshop for Quick, Deep, Immersive and Perceptual Learning of **Indirection** (aka Pointers) - the most important **Threshold Concept** in programming.
 Arguably, this is the largest and progressively challenging problem set (PC-P) that is relevant for learning, teaching and assessment of knowledge/competency in pointers.

   - Totally new to Pointers?
 First go update yourself at http://j.mp/pointerGlossary